w4lv-community/Workers-Debug-Server/CONTRIBUTING.md

 Contributions to the Workers Debug Server are welcome from all!

+The Workers 5.0 Debug Server is developed using LabVIEW 2017.

 The Workers Debug Server is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/w4lv-community/workers-debug-server/).